algolia/instantsearch/MIGRATION.md

 ## Helper

 This release includes v3 of the `algoliasearch-helper` package.
 If you are using the built-in widgets, nothing will change for you.
 This version no longer includes `lodash`, having two main places of impact for users.
-The main difference will be in bundle size, which is now significantly smaller.
+The main difference will be in bundle size, which is now significantly smaller (`algoliasearch-helper` standalone has gone from 27.5 kB gz to now 9.1 kB gz).
 If you are using any methods from the `helper` or `searchResults`, please see the detailed changelog [here](https://github.com/algolia/algoliasearch-helper-js/blob/next/documentation-src/metalsmith/content/upgrade.md).

 ## Custom widgets